A Travel Price Comparison for Families, Couples, and Backpackers Malaga vs. Sao Paulo for Nightlife, Backpackers, Food, and Families

 Malaga is a popular choice for travelers.
 One week here is typical.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Malaga, one week is sufficent for most.
 It will give you the chance to have new experiences.

-Travelers enjoy the shopping and museums when visiting the colorful big city of Sao Paulo.
+Travelers enjoy the shopping and museums when visiting the vibrant big city of Sao Paulo.
 This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 Which place is cheaper, Sao Paulo or Malaga?